docj1s/nlp-demo/README.md

 # nlp-demo

 Simple demo that does the following:

-GetTweets:
+- GetTweets:
-  Pull tweets from a single Twitter account
+  1. Pull tweets from a single Twitter account (@danlebatardshow)
-  Cleans the tweets dataset
+  2. Cleans the tweets dataset
-  Creates a wordcloud to show common words
+  3. Creates a wordcloud to show common words

   **Output Files:**
-    tweets.csv: dataframe of tweets, including username, time tweets.txt text file of cleaned tweet data (only tweet data is included) wordcloud.png
+  - tweets.csv: dataframe of tweets, including username, time
+  - tweets.txt text file of cleaned tweet data (only tweet data is included)
+  - wordcloud.png

  ClusterTweets:
   Creates a word2vec model from tweets